chrisglein/chrisglein.github.io/heroes-beware/rules.md

 2. Shuffle the L-shaped tiles and set aside in a face-down stack.
 3. Shuffle the I-shaped tiles and set aside in a face-down stack.
 4. Give each player 1 _Patch_ tile for their reserve.
 Set aside a supply of the remaining _Patch_ tiles.
-5. Put all square tiles face-down in a pile in the middle of the table within reach of all players.
+5. Put all square tiles face-down in a pile in the center of the table within reach of all players.
 6. Shuffle these cards into three separate decks:
   - Invader cards
   - Event cards